-Our faces change as we age, losing elasticity and sagging, while the shape of the face changes and seems heavier.
-A skilled plastic surgeon can help reduce the effects of aging and restore your youthful appearance.
+Our face changes as we age, losing elasticity, volume and sagging, while the shape seems to get heavier.
+Dr. Stein can help reduce the effects of aging and restore your youthful appearance.

 Endoscopic Brow Lift

-Dr. Stein makes three small incisions on each side of the scalp.
-No hair is shaved.
-An endoscope—a pencil-like camera device connected to a television monitor—is inserted through one of the incisions, allowing Dr. Stein to have a clear view of the muscles and tissues beneath the skin.
-Using another instrument inserted through a different incision, the forehead skin is lifted and the muscles and underlying tissues are removed or altered to produce a smoother appearance.
-The eyebrows may also be lifted and secured into their higher position by sutures beneath the skin’s surface or by temporary fixation screws placed behind the hairline.
+Dr. Stein makes two small incisions on each side of the scalp (no hair is shaved).
+An endoscope is inserted through one of the incisions, allowing Dr. Stein to have a clear view of the muscles and tissues beneath the skin.
+Using another instrument inserted through a different incision, the forehead skin is lifted, and the muscles and underlying tissues are released or altered to produce a smoother appearance.
+Unlike a traditional browlift, your hairline is not altered.

 After an Endoscopic Brow Lift

-About a week after your brow lift, you will return to have your stitches removed.
+You will have your stitches or staples removed 6-10 days later.
 Swelling and bruising can last for about a week and is very common.
 At least two days after surgery, you should keep your head elevated to help the swelling.
-Gently applying ice packs to the affected area can also help.

-We recommend avoiding heavy lifting, vigorous exercise or other activity for the first few weeks after surgery.
-Itching may be a side effect, but is much milder than a traditional brow lift surgery.
-You may also experience numbness or tingling, which will also subside over time.
-Most patients can return to work or school in 10 days or sooner, depending on individual rate of recovery.
+Avoid heavy lifting, vigorous exercise or other activity for the first few weeks after surgery.
+Itching may be a side effect but is milder than a traditional brow lift surgery.
+You may also experience numbness or tingling, which will subside over time.
+Most patients can return to work in 10 days or sooner, depending on individual rate of recovery.

 Ear Surgery | Otoplasty | Ear Pinning